History of Strensham services

 Blue Boar did in fact bid for Strensham themselves, but the strain of running Watford Gap had caused them to restrict their design and financial offer.

 Upon opening it was criticised for being "driven by economy" and for spending all its money on the bridge.
-The buildings appeared "poor" and did not tie together.
+The buildings appeared "poor" and did not tie together; the architects were also criticised.
 One inspector notes the café was usually empty but about to be extended - it may have had a very variable flow.

 A more frank 1975 review described the layout of the services as "disastrous", with "low quality" buildings, a confusing car park and a footpath which sent pedestrians through the forecourt.
 It urged the services to be redesigned from scratch, which did eventually happen.

-The tiny footprint allocated to the services and small buildings sat within them meant that as customer expectations kept changing, the services struggled to do anything about it.
+The tiny footprint allocated to the services and small buildings sat within them meant that as customer expectations kept changing, the services struggled to do anything about it, choosing to stick with its grill-restaurant.
 By the 1980s, a second storey had been added to the amenity buildings, but they were still too cramped.

 In 1991 the services were thought to be one of the worst in Britain with staff morale at an all-time low.
+A Which? survey told motorists to avoid the services because of its drab restaurant, small car parks and poor toilets.
 Coincidentally, this was the year things changed.

 In 1991, the M5 past Strensham was widened and J8 was improved, bringing it even closer to the services.
 This work was used as a chance to close Strensham northbound and build a new site a mile further north.
 Strensham southbound was kept and tied into the new roundabout.